oranfan05/Portable-GPS-System/README.md

-# Portable GNSS Navigation System
+“”Portable GNSS Navigation System””

 A MicroPython-based project that parses real-time satellite data to display navigation information on an SH1106 OLED screen.
-The system features a multi-page interactive interface controlled by physical buttons.
+The system provides a multi-page interactive interface for geospatial tracking.

-Project Structure:
-main.py: The central application logic.
-It manages UART serial communication with the GPS module, processes NMEA sentences, handles button-based navigation, and coordinates the display. sh1106.py: The dedicated display driver.
-It provides the SH1106_I2C class, using a frame buffer to draw text and graphics to the 128x64 OLED screen via the I2C protocol.

-"Hardware Configuration"

-Wiring Diagram:
+“Hardware Setup Instructions”

+The system is built on a MicroPython-compatible microcontroller (such as a Raspberry Pi Pico) using the following pinout:

+GNSS Module (UART):
-- GPS Module (UART): Connected via UART 1 at 9600 baud.
+Uses UART 1 at 9600 baud.
-  - TX: Pin 4
+TX: Pin 4
-  - RX: Pin 5
+RX: Pin 5

-- OLED Display (I2C): Connected via I2C 0.
+OLED Display (I2C): Uses I2C 0 at address 0x3C.

-  - SDA: Pin 0
+SDA:  Pin 0
-  - SCL: Pin 1
+SCL: Pin 1

-- User Buttons: Using internal pull-up resistors.
+User Interface Buttons: Configured with internal pull-up resistors.
-  - Button A (Pin 14): Changes main pages and sub-pages.
-  - Button B (Pin 15): Enters and exits detailed sub-pages.

-"Software Configuration"

-Multi-Page User Interface:
-The system organizes information into 5 main pages, with specialized sub-pages for deeper data analysis.

-1. LAT/LON: Real-time coordinates with sub-pages for Degree-Minute-Second conversion, Continent detection, and Hemisphere identification.
+Button A (Main Navigation): Pin 14, Blue Button
+Button B (Sub-page Navigation): Pin 15, Red Button

+“Dependencies and Libraries”

+The project requires the following files and libraries to be present on the microcontroller:

+Standard Libraries: machine, time, and framebuf (these are built-in to MicroPython firmware).
+“sh1106.py”: The dedicated hardware driver for the 128x64 OLED screen.
+‘main.py”: The application logic and GPS parsing script.

+“Build and Run Instructions”

+1. Prepare Hardware: Wire the components according to the Hardware Setup section above.
+2. Flash Firmware: Ensure your board has the latest MicroPython firmware installed.
+3. Upload Files: Use an IDE like Thonny to upload both `sh1106.py` and `main.py` to the root directory of your device.
+4. Execute: Run “main.py”.
+The display will initialize with a "GNSS" header.
+5. Acquire Fix: Ensure the GPS module has a clear view of the sky to begin receiving data.

+“How to Use”
+Once the system is running, you can interact with the data using the hardware buttons:

+Button Control:
+Button A (blue): Use this to cycle through the 5 Main Pages (Lat/Lon, Altitude, Satellites, Time, Speed).
+Button B (red): Use this to Enter or Exit sub-pages for more detailed data.

+Display Pages:
+1. Latitude/Longitude: Shows decimal coordinates.
+Sub-pages include DMS (Degrees, Minutes, Seconds) and Continent detection.
-2. Altitude: Elevation in meters, with sub-pages for feet conversion and a percentage comparison to Mt.
+2. Altitude: Displays elevation in meters.
+Sub-pages show conversion to feet and a height comparison to Mt.
 Everest.
-3. Satellites: Active satellite count, with sub-pages for PRN IDs, constellation breakdown (GPS/Galileo/GLONASS), and a 4-bar SNR signal strength indicator.
+3. Satellites: Shows total satellites in use.
+Sub-pages list PRN IDs, identify constellations (GPS/Galileo/GLONASS), and show Signal Strength bars.
-4. Time: Displays current UTC time adjusted to a specific offset.
+4. Time: Displays current UTC time adjusted for local offset.
-5. Speed: Real-time ground speed tracking in km/h.
+5. Speed: Displays real-time ground speed in km/h.

-"Advanced GPS Parsing"

-- GGA Parsing: Specifically extracts altitude and the number of satellites used for the current fix.
-- RMC Parsing: Retrieves Latitude, Longitude, ground speed (knots converted to km/h), and UTC time.
-- GSV Parsing: Identifies individual satellites in view, their PRN IDs, and Signal-to-Noise Ratio (SNR) for signal quality monitoring.

-"Display Performance" (sh1106.py)
-- FrameBuffer Support: Inherits from MicroPython's framebuffer for efficient drawing.
-- Optimized Refresh: The show() method updates the physical display page by page to ensure smooth performance on low-power microcontrollers.

-"Getting Started"
-1. Install MicroPython on your microcontroller (e.g., Raspberry Pi Pico).
-2. Upload sh1106.py to your board's root directory.
-3. Upload main.py and run it to initialize the system.
-4. Ensure your GPS module has a clear view of the sky to acquire a "Fix."
+“Technical Features”
+Message Format: Processes NMEA 0183 standard sentences (GGA, RMC, and GSV).
+Timing & Sync: The UI refreshes every 16ms (~60 FPS) using non-blocking time.ticks_ms logic.
+Error Handling: Includes robust protection against serial noise (UnicodeDecodeError) and malformed data packets (ValueError, IndexError) to ensure the system does not crash during signal loss.